 Like Facebook Messenger, you can use Snapchat to send and receive money to any Snapchat user using a feature called Snapcash.

-Head over Settings > Snapcash and add a debit card.
+Head over to Settings > Snapcash and add a debit card.
 To send money to someone, in the chat window just type the amount you’d like to send.

 Keep in mind you need to add the dollar sign first ($), without it, the money won’t be sent.
 Other currencies don’t work with that feature at the moment.
-It has to be the US dollar.

 7. Create snapcode for your website